ReadyMouse/crypto4cfos/module-2-blockchain/01-main-article.md

 When a miner successfully creates a new block, it includes Alice's transaction along with many others.
 The block is then cryptographically linked to the previous block in the chain, and the entire network updates their copies of the blockchain to include this new block.
 At this point, Alice's transaction is confirmed and becomes part of the permanent record.

 The beauty of this system is that it eliminates the need for trust in a central authority.
 Instead of relying on a bank to verify and record the transaction, the entire network works together to ensure accuracy and security.
-This distributed approach makes the system incredibly robust—there's no single point of failure, and no single entity can control or manipulate the network.
+This distributed approach makes the system incredibly robust as there's no single point of failure, and no single entity can control or manipulate the network.

 ## Mining and Consensus Mechanisms